-In the final sestet of this sonnet the narrator comes to the conclusion of her request.
+In the final sestet of ‘Reserve‘ the narrator comes to the conclusion of her request.
 She is looking back on this unknown person’s life and the relationship that he has had with her listener.
 It has taken until the very last lines for that relationship to be at all elucidated.

 It is likely that the intended listener of this piece, and the person to whom the speaker is referring, are a couple, in one way or another.
-There has been some argument between them, a result of the man’s change in demeanour and downcast outlook.
+There has been some argument between them, a result of the man’s change in demeanor and downcast outlook.
 The speaker feels as if it is her duty to reconcile the two.

-In the last lines the speaker is describing the difficult life that the man has lived.
+In the last lines, the speaker is describing the difficult life that the man has lived.
 He has spent much of his time wrestling “well” with “an angel.”
 It has been his struggle to maintain his way of being, as it was often in peril.
 The final lines are used to convey the depth of love that this man has for the listener.
 He has been “wounded” for the listener’s benefit and his “heart’s allegiance” was not some “miracle” up for interpretation, it was “wholly plain.”